 Subsequent additions were made to the temple, including a Shiva shrine, a Nataraja shrine, a Chandesar shrine, a Sivakami Amman temple, and various mandapams (Maha, Thirumurai, Alankara).
 A panel depicting the Saptamatrikas, also known as Saptha Kannimar, or the seven mothers or seven virgins, is located parallel to and close to the excavated cave on the southern side of the mandapam.

 The temple also has shrines or areas dedicated to Bhairava (Shiva form) and his dog, Somaskanda, Kartikeya and his two wives, Valli (who arranges marriages), Devasena, also known as Deivayanai (who gifts offspring), Pasupatheeswarar, (who showers all wealth), Navagrahas, and two gopurams (on the east and north sides).
-Karpaka Vinayakar has a big temple kitchen called madapalli and a temple well inside the mandapam to offer pilgrims water for charity, similar to large Shaiva-style temples.
+Karpaka Vinayakar has a big temple kitchen called madapalli and a temple well inside the mandapam to offer pilgrims water for charity, similar to prominent Shaiva-style temples.
 The temple also features areas for performing arts and hymns sung in devotion.

 You May Also Like To Read: Hotels In Urapakkam